collectivecardgame/library/docs/card-creator-faq.md

 title: "Strange Card Creator Facts"
 ---

-Based on a list compiled by one of the players.
+Based on a list compiled by one of our players.
+Thanks!

+---

 1. **To check if a card belongs to a Tribe : one should use {Contains...} instead of {Equal to...}**